Using the Rancher CLI¶

 You will need:

-- A terminal window which is logged into a NERSC login node, or a terminal window open on your laptop
+- A terminal window which is logged in to a NERSC login node, or a terminal window open on your laptop

 - A working Rancher CLI